laser-base/laser-generic/CONTRIBUTING.md

    git checkout -b name-of-your-bugfix-or-feature
    ```

-   Now you can make your changes locally.
+4. Make your changes locally.

-4. When you're done making changes run all the checks and docs builder with one command:
+5. When you're done making changes run all the checks and docs builder with one command:

    ```sh
    tox
    ```

-5. Commit your changes and push your branch to GitHub:
+6. Commit your changes and push your branch to GitHub:

    ```sh
    git add .